LearnToDiscover/ML_Supervised_Learning/README.md

 # ML_Supervised_Learning

 ML1-3 uploaded.
-URL for access:
+URL for access in the 'about' section, top right.